 7. Automated individual decision-making, including profiling

-You have the right not to be subject to a decision based solely on automated processing – including profiling – which produces legal effects concerning you or similarly significantly affects you.
-This shall not apply if the decision:
+You have the right not to be subject to decisions based solely on automated processing – including profiling – where such decisions produce legal effects or affect you otherwise in a similarly significantly manner.
+This shall not apply if the decision

-(1) is necessary for entering into, or performance of, a contract between you and the data controller;
+(1) is necessary to enable the concluding or performance of a contract between you and the data controller;

-(2) is authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the your rights and freedoms and legitimate interests; or
+(2) is authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard your rights and freedoms and your legitimate interests; or

-However, these decisions may not be based on special categories of personal data referred to in Article 9(1) GDPR, unless point (a) or (g) of Article 9(2) applies and suitable measures to safeguard the your rights and freedoms and legitimate interests are in place.
+Such decisions, however, must not be based on the special categories of personal data referred to in Article 9(1) GDPR, unless either point (a) or (g) of Article 9(2) applies and suitable measures to safeguard your rights and freedoms and your legitimate interests are in place.

-In the cases referred to in (1) and (3), the data controller shall implement suitable measures to safeguard your rights and freedoms and legitimate interests, which includes as a minimum the right to obtain human intervention on the part of the controller, to express your own point of view and to contest the decision.
+In the cases referred to in (1) and (3) above, the data controller shall implement suitable measures to safeguard your rights and freedoms and your legitimate interests, including at least the right to obtain human intervention on the part of the controller, to express your own point of view and to contest the decision.

 8. Right to lodge a complaint with a supervisory authority

-You furthermore have the right to file a complaint with the competent data protection supervisory authority about our processing of your personal data.
+You are furthermore entitled to lodge a complaint with the competent supervisory authority in data protection matters regarding our processing of your personal data.

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement if you consider that the processing of personal data relating to your the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority in particular in the Member State of your habitual residence, your place of work, or the place of the alleged infringement if you believe that the processing of your personal data is not compliant with GDPR provisions.

-The supervisory authority with which the complaint has been lodged shall inform the complainant of the progress and the outcome of the complaint including the possibility of a judicial remedy pursuant to Article 78 GDPR.
+The supervisory authority with which a complaint is lodged will inform the complainant on the progress and the outcome of the complaint, including the possibility of judicial remedy in accordance with Article 78 GDPR.

 9. General questions and contact options

-Should you have any questions about the collection, processing or use or your personal data, or if you wish to receive information, correct or erase your data or revoke any consent you have granted, please contact our data protection officer.
-You can find the contact details under [point 1] of this data privacy statement.
+If you have any questions regarding the collection, processing or use of your personal data, or if you wish to receive information, to demand correction or erasure of your data, or to revoke any consent you have previously granted, please contact our data protection officer.
+Contact options can be found under [point §1] of this data privacy statement.